 What is pastoral care?

-Regardless of why we’re struggling, sinning, doubting, or confused, we weren’t designed to help ourselves.
+Regardless of why we’re struggling, stuck in sin, doubting, or confused, we weren’t designed to help ourselves.
 We need help from outside.
 We need God’s grace and his word.
 And the normal way he leads us to his grace and word is through other people.
-We need relationships of grace and truth.
-Pastoral care is a tradition of church life where the wiser and more mature help those who need guidance, by leading them to God’s word.
+This is the tradition of pastoral care—where pastors and other leaders come alongside the hurting to provide loving, wise care and counsel.

 What kinds of issues can pastoral care help with?

 People seek pastoral care for help with all kinds of questions and struggles.
 These include:

 - Spiritual issues – how to believe in Jesus, questions or doubts, spiritual crisis

 - Relationships – dating, marriage, relational conflict, divorce, crisis pregnancy